 Kids Help Line phone, web chat and email counselling is available 24 hours a day 7 days a week to kids, teens and young adults of Australia aged between 5–25 years of age.

 Counselling online allows you to communicate with a professional counsellor about an alcohol or drug related concern using text, web chat or email.

 This service is free for anyone seeking help with their own drug use or the drug use of a family member, relative, or friend.
 Counselling Online is available 24 hours a day 7 days a week across Australia.

 Be informed with the facts, rather than what someone on the street has told you.
 Learn more so you can support yourself, your family or friends to make choices that are good for you, your buddies and loved ones.

 ‘Breaking the ice’ is an evidence-based program with resources including multi-language fact sheets, videos, learning modules and support information.

 The Reach Out website has information about drugs, where to seek help, how to help a friend.
 It also has information about many other challenges you may be facing as a young person which can really help get on top of some of the tough parts of life you may be experiencing at the moment.

-‘Cracks in the ice” provides trusted evidence about crystal methamphetamine (ice).
+‘Cracks in the Ice” provides trusted evidence about the drug Methamphetamine.
 The website has information about staying safe, where to get support and information for family and friends.